colugomusic/ads/README.md

 #include <boost/align/aligned_allocator.hpp>
 #include <boost/container/small_vector.hpp>
 ```
+If using CMake then this will happen automatically as long as `find_package(Boost COMPONENTS headers REQUIRED)` succeeds.

 ## CMake
 After cloning you can use the library in your CMake project like this: